 Persuasion will look very different depending on who is in front of you.
 It is helpful to look at what you are seeking to communicate from different camera angles or perspectives.

-Sometimes the angle from which you handle an issue becomes all-important.
 How often do you at put yourself in another person’s shoes and view change through their eyes?
 This can be a great way of unlocking a sticking point and realising that resistance to change is often not actually resistance but instead, a lack of clarity.

 2. The Three ‘Musketeers’: Ethos, Pathos and Logos